The Alchemical Integral Transform revisited: Introduction

 \section{Introduction}

+Schrödinger's equation yields the absolute energy spectrum and corresponding eigen states.
+However, most, if not all, processes of interest in chemistry and materials science deal only with relative changes between systems $A$ and $B$.
+Early relative computations, e.g. treating nuclear charges or entire functional groups as (non-discrete) parameters, trace back to Hückel~\cite{hueckel_1931}, Hylleraas \& Midtal~\cite{hylleraas_1956}, Wilson \cite{bright_wilson}, Politzer \& Parr~\cite{politzer_parr_1974} and Levy \cite{levy_1978,levy_1979}.
+In this sense, nuclear transmutations aka computational alchemy, simply correspond to yet another fundamental method of inferring information from one quantum system to another.
+The extensive work done on 1D systems and their application to higher dimensions is dedicated to such fundamental questions ~\cite{one_dim_mimicking,takahashi2005thermodynamics,mattis1993manybody,schlottmann1997exact_in1D,busch2003low,magyar2007ground}.
+Another example comes from conceptual DFT~\cite{CDFT,reactivity_CDFT,FUENTEALBA,quintana_2022,gazquez_2021}.

+Alchemical approaches may realize such inference with rigor in that only parameters are changed, instead of adding electrons or entire dimensions.
+Some of the more recent applications of alchemy to quantum mechanical problems include the exploration of chemical compound space~\cite{chemical_space_balawender,shiraogawa_2022}, design of large band-gap (III)-(IV) semi-conductors~\cite{Samuel2018bandgaps}, treatment of alchemically symmetric molecules~\cite{von_Rudorff_2020,rudorff2020_alchem_chirality,vonlilienfeld_2023}, reactions like deprotonations~\cite{vonrudorff_2020_rapid,munoz_2020}, bonds~\cite{Samuel-JCP2016,eikey_2022_diatomic}, or excitations~\cite{eikey_2022_excitations}.

-In a previous paper\cite{krug_DeltaE}, we derived and discussed the Alchemical Integral Transform (AIT), allowing its user to fully recover the energy of a final system~$E_B$ from an iso-electronic initial system's electron density~$\rho_A$ and energy~$E_A$.
-AIT particularly stood out because firstly, it restricted the textbook statement of perturbation theory in quantum mechanics by Wigner that the $p$-th order wave function derivative is necessary to describe the $(2p+1)$-th energy derivative\cite{2p+1}, secondly, it displayed application to arbitrary dimensions and external potentials, and thirdly, it retained the electronic state between initial and final state (e.g. the quantum numbers between atoms)
+In a previous paper~\cite{krug_DeltaE}, we studied relative energies using an Alchemical Integral Transform (AIT), allowing its user to fully recover the energy of a final system~$E_B$ from an iso-electronic initial system's electron density~$\rho_A$ and energy~$E_A$.
+AIT's utility hinges on finding a suitable parametrization $\bm{r}(\lambda)$, with $\lambda$ being the parameter of alchemical change.
+The need for the parametrization emerged from rewriting a general electron density~$\rho(\lambda, \bm{y})$ such that any $\lambda$-dependency rested with a parametrization~$\bm{r}$ of the coordinates (cf.~Eqs.~\ref{eq:HellmannFeynmanApplied} and~\ref{eq:ansatz_rho}), and $\bm{r}$~was found by trial and error.